railwayapp/docs/src/pages/reference/plans.md

 - Default up to 32 vCPU cores
 - Up to 2 TB of Disk

 If you need more limits as your application scales, reach out to us within your direct support channel.
 We would be more than happy to bump up those limits on a case-by-case basis.
-Note: Companies who wiosh to use Railway for commercial use must be on the team plan.
+Note: Companies who wish to use Railway for commercial use must be on the team plan.

 ## Fair Use